-The First Letter of St. Paul to Timothy is preceded by Second Thessalonians, and followed by his Second Letter to Timothy in the New Testament of the Bible.
+The First Letter of Paul to Timothy - Τιμόθεον Α - is preceded by Second Thessalonians and followed by

-Timothy was one of Paul's early converts and disciples.
-Timothy is first mentioned in Acts 16:1, when Paul came to Derbe and then to Lystra, "where a disciple named Timothy lived, whose mother was a Jewess and a believer, but whose father was a Greek."
-Timothy was one of Paul's early converts and disciples, and accompanied Paul on both his second and third missionary journeys.
+Timothy was one of St. Paul's early converts and disciples.
+Timothy was first mentioned in Acts 16:1, when Paul on a second visit came to Lystra in the Province of Lycaonia, Asia Minor on his Second Missionary Journey, "where a disciple named Timothy lived, whose mother was a Jewess and a believer, but whose father was a Greek."
+Timothy was prominent in Paul's circle, as he was also listed as co-sender of six of Paul's letters - Second Corinthians, Philippians, Colossians, Philemon, and the First and Second Letters to the Thessalonians.
+He is also named in Romans 16:21, First Corinthians 4:17, and Hebrews 13:23.
+Timothy accompanied Paul on both his second and third missionary journeys to Europe.
+Timothy eventually served as administrator to the Church of Ephesus.

-I Timothy 3:15 notes the Church of the living God is the pillar and foundation of truth!
+First Timothy 3:15 notes the Church of the living God is the pillar and foundation of truth!
+He refers to Jesus Christ in 3:16, "Undeniably great is the mystery of godliness" - εὐσέβεια or eusebeia - translated as godliness, piety, or devotion.

 The following Scripture is from the Authorized King James Version of the Holy Bible now in the public domain.
 All rights reserved.
 King James I commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today.